NicolasR14/Steam-achievements-alert-discord-bot/README.md

 Displays number of achievements unlocked history for a specified game

+## Setup
+Before starting the bot, you should run deploy-comands.js

+Start the bot by running index.js

+Then you'll have to add players and games to be tracked (see add_game and add_player)

+To specify in which channel the bot should send notifications, run the command /display_new_achievements_here

 ## Config
 To use this bot you will need an API key for Steam DB, and an API Key for your bot on discord.